 - Eyepieces Included: 25 mm, 10 mm

-Our Verdict: Used as intended, the StarBlast 6 Astro is a worthy buy.
-It can be taken to different locations rather easily and its optical prowess extends beyond lunar and planetary observation to DSOs (Deep Sky Objects).
-As a first-time buy or an upgrade from a budget telescope, this Orion is a winner.
+My Verdict: Used as intended, I believe the StarBlast 6 Astro is a worthy buy.
+I like that it can be taken to different locations rather easily and its optical prowess extends beyond lunar and planetary observation to DSOs (Deep Sky Objects).
+As a first-time buy or an upgrade from a budget telescope, in my opinion this Orion is a winner.

 Who is the Orion StarBlast 6 Astro Best Suited to?

-The StarBlast telescope would make a fine first-time buy for any beginner.
+I think the StarBlast 6 Astro telescope would make a fine first-time buy for any beginner.
 It’s simple, easy to set up, and is ready for use immediately.
 The base even comes pre-assembled, so there’s even less to put together.
 However, beginners may have a hard time collimating for the first time and no collimation tools are included.
-You may want to watch some online tutorials and buy a laser or collimation cap to get it done.
+I would recommend watching some online tutorials and buy a laser or collimation cap to get it done.

 Beyond that, it’s certainly larger in aperture than most other beginner telescopes.
 This means you’ll see more and see dimmer objects brightly than what smaller telescopes can resolve.
 As a beginner, you’ll learn to grow with the StarBlast and appreciate its grab-and-go design.

 How Does the Orion StarBlast 6 Astro Perform?

 Optically and mechanically, I think it performs well.
 Its specs are well-suited to its grab-and-go design as anything heavier and longer would be difficult to transport.
 Being placed on table allows you to pull up a small chair and sit comfortably especially for long observations or it may just bring it right to your eye for standing height.